 w/ Kim Hunter, Tom Conway, Jean Brooks, Isabel Jewell, Hugh Beaumont, Evelyn Brent, Erford Gage, Lou Lubin, Elizabeth Russell, Ben Bard, Chef Milani, Marguerita Sylvia, Mary Newton, Ann Summers, Joan Barclay, Henry Hebert, Ottola Nesmith, Mary Newton

 This unique and subtle tale of a Devil-worshippers’ society begins with teenaged Mary (Kim Hunter) at a boarding school being informed that her older sister Jaqueline (Jean Brooks) has gone missing.
 Jaqueline is Mary’s only relative and has not paid Mary’s school fees for six months.
-So the stakes are high as Mary leaves the school to search for her sister.
+So the stakes are high as Mary leaves school to search for her sister.
 The mystery leads her to an apartment Jaqueline has rented, but she finds the place empty except for a noose hanging over a chair.
 A stunning moment, pure noir, and the film thereafter opens up into tense conspiracy with unseen forces in every shadow.
 The Illustrated History of the Horror Film considers it producer Val Lewton’s masterpiece, a “hauntingly oppressive work” that captures “the nocturnal menace of a large city, the terror underneath the everyday, the suggestion of a hidden evil.”
-Dewitt Bodeen deserves credit too for the fullness of the story and its thematic daring; he also wrote Val Lewton’s Cat People (1942) and the oddly poetic Curse of the Cat People (1944).
-A face-off scene in Seventh Victim between Jacqueline and the Satanists is just riveting—with lesbo-romantic undertones too (a believable reading if one considers how Bodeen’s homosexuality influenced his other screenplays).
+Dewitt Bodeen deserves credit too for the fullness of the story and its thematic daring; he also wrote Val Lewton’s Cat People (1942) and the oddly poetic Curse of the Cat People (1944, see Classic Era (A-L)).
+A face-off scene in Seventh Victim between Jacqueline and the Satanists is just riveting—with lesbo-romantic undertones too (a credible reading if one considers how Bodeen’s homosexuality influenced his other screenplays).
 Look for Hugh Beaumont over a decade prior to his turn as Leave It to Beaver patriarch.
 Also noteworthy: the psychiatrist Dr. Judd is played by George Sanders’ brother Tom Conway and the terminally ill neighbor is played Rosalind Russell’s sister Elizabeth Russell.
 71 minutes.

 She Wouldn’t Say Yes (1945) dir.
 Alexander Hall